Coders-Time/site-settings/readme.txt

 == Installation ==

 For installation, it is quite easy.
 Anyone can install it from the the plugin repository and afterwards can be found in the install new plugin section.
 Once installed, it will require activation from the admin.
-Later, the plugin form can be found in the settings option as Site-settings. just to to
+Later, the plugin form can be found in the settings option as Site settings.

 == Usage ==